-Wouldn’t any of us love to improve our health and fitness level (and obviously our looks) in just 3 months?
+Wouldn’t we love to improve our health and fitness level (and our looks) in just three months?
 Sure we would.
 There is a way, although it goes uphill.
 No, the P90X diet certainly doesn’t claim to be an easy one, but it does promise to deliver results.

 P90X stands for Power 90 Extreme and it’s not just a diet – it’s a complete weight loss program.
-You get your workout, nutrition and dietary supplements plans and if you stick to those you’ll get a whole new you in 3 months.
+You get your workout, nutrition, and dietary supplement plans, and if you stick to those you’ll get a whole new you in 3 months.

 A simple online search shows tons of before & after images with amazing transformations of P90X followers, so there’s no denying that it works, but let’s see what this weight loss regimen actually consists off.